triplee12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - grep -v -> escape a certain word in a file
 - grep '^[[:alpha]]' -> display letter only
 - tr Ac Ze -> replace AZ with ce
+- tr -d -> delete a particular word from a file